• Skip to primary navigation

 Why did I use a heat lamp for chicks for so long?

-Honestly, I just didn’t know about brooder heat plates.
+Honestly, I just didn’t know about brooder plates.
 Everything I read said to buy a heat lamp, so that’s what I did.
-Luckily, I never had a problem with the heat lamps for chicks in the brooder.
+Luckily, I never had a problem using heat lamps for chicks in the brooder.

 I was always very cautious.
-Checking multiple times a day and making it was secure, not overheating and not up against any flammable materials.
-I knew there needed to be a chick brooder heater and, at the time, I used the heat lamp bulb.
+Checking multiple times a day making sure it was secure, not overheating the chicks or up against any flammable materials.
+I needed to heat my brooder and I used the heat lamp bulb because it’s what I knew to do.

-Also, I would still recommend them to individuals on a strict budget to use under surveillance.
-I had the time to check the brooder lamp, make sure the clamp was still secured and my chicks weren’t overheating.
+Honestly, I would still recommend them to individuals on a strict budget to use under close surveillance.
+I had the time to check the brooder lamp.
+And would make sure the clamp was still secured and my chicks weren’t overheating.

-When my chicks are too big for a plate but small enough to where I want to give them heat during cool nights I use a heat lamp.
+When my chicks are too big for a plate, but small enough to need heat during cool nights, I use a heat lamp.
 I don’t want to lie to you!
-I still know folks who use a heat lamp bulb for chickens when they’re trying to warm their flock during the winter months, also.
+Folks still use heat lamp bulbs for chickens when they’re trying to warm their flock during the winter months.

 Chickens can withstand cooler temperatures than you might expect.
 In fact, an adult chicken’s internal body temperatures vary from 105°F and 107°F (40.6° and 41.7°C).

-Newly hatched chicks start around 103.5°F (39.7°C) and increase daily until roughly three weeks of age.
-It’s better to properly construct and insulate your chicken coop so that you don’t have to add a heat lamp at all.
+Newly hatched chicks’ body temperatures start around 103.5°F (39.7°C) and increase daily until roughly three weeks of age.

 If you’re worried about the winter temperatures for your backyard chickens, find alternative ways to add supplemental heat before utilizing a brooder lamp.